 - Document and publish results and provide easy access for faculty and staff

-The system applies to all operating units and programs and refers to the planning, data collection, analysis, and improvement planning associated with assessing student learning outcomes related to academic programs (or Majors).
+The system applies to all operating units and programs and refers to the planning, data collection, analysis and improvement planning associated with assessing student learning outcomes related to academic programs (or Majors).

 The key components of the NU Assessment System are represented below.

 The system is adapted from the Baldrige Performance Excellence Program.
 Each component is vital to the overall effectiveness of the system.
-Without defining the Approach the assessment plans are unclear; therefore, implementation is unclear.
+Without defining the Approach, the assessment plans are unclear; therefore, implementation is unclear.
 Who should collect what data?
 When and how should they do it?
 Without Deployment of the plans there is no data; therefore, no basis for performing analysis and to Learn from the Results.
-Without sharing the results Improvement plans cannot be created and hence programs, and the system as a whole, will not be improved.
+Without sharing the results, Improvement plans cannot be created and hence programs, and the system as a whole, will not be improved.

-Common Professional Component Assessment Data
+Common Professional Components Assessment

 Each undergraduate and graduate program has detailed assessment plans.
-Common to all of these is the use of a comprehensive exam which assesses students’ knowledge and skills in a broad variety of core business disciplines such as accounting, finance, management, strategic planning and integration, information management systems, and marketing.
+Common to all of these is the use of a comprehensive exam which assesses students’ knowledge and skills in a broad variety of core business disciplines such as accounting, finance, management, strategic planning and integration, information management systems and marketing.

-The exam is undertaken by students towards the end of their program and data is compared with students at other institutions.Back to top
+The CPC exam is an external examination which is administered at many institutions both inside and outside of the United States.
+At Northwood, it is undertaken by students towards the end of their program, and data is compared with students at other institutions.Back to top

 Undergraduate Summary Data